 Applicants will be able to indicate on the application whether or not they would like SAT I or ACT scores considered.

 Lebanon Valley College will not review individual sections of tests but will take the best score from each section.
 See: Superscoring

 In March of 2016 the College Board began administering a redesigned version of the SAT.
 Applicants who decide to include their SAT results will not be required to submit the optional written section (SAT Essay).

 Lebanon Valley College will continue to accept SAT results from exams taken prior to the redesign for first year and transfer applicants.

 Lebanon Valley College will “superscore” both the ACT and SAT.
 This means that the Admission Advisory Committee will consider the highest Evidenced Based Reading and Writing (EBRW) and Math scores or recalculated ACT composite score submitted by the applicant regardless of test date.

 Is standardized testing required for certain applicants?

-Applicants to our Athletic Training, Physical Therapy, and Speech Language Pathology programs will be required to submit SAT I or ACT scores for consideration into those programs.
+- Applicants to our Athletic Training, Physical Therapy, and Speech Language Pathology programs are required to submit SAT I or ACT scores for consideration into those programs.
 Click the program name for more information on program requirements.